 Happy Inflatable Jack-O’-Lanterns

 Looking for a cute (yet festive) way to light up your lawn?
-These 8′ long happy jack-o’-lanterns will add some Halloween spirit without scaring all the neighborhood kids.
+These 8′ long happy jack-o’-lantern inflatables will add some Halloween spirit without scaring all the neighborhood kids.

 Spooky Feather Wreath

-This spooky feather wreath will add some magical mystery to your front door, and if you aren’t a bats and spiders type of decorator, wreaths like this can bring in some holiday spirit (without getting too far into the land of ghosts and goblins).
+This spooky feather wreath will add some magical mystery to your front door.
+If you aren’t a bats and spiders type of decorator, wreaths like this can bring in some holiday spirit (without getting too far into the land of ghosts and goblins).

-Whether you like a cute-but-spooky doormat or some lyrics that would make the ghost of Frank Sinatra proud, a Halloween doormat is a great way to let visitors know that your house is in the holiday spirit.
+Whether you like a cute bat-themed mat or some lyrics that would make the ghost of Frank Sinatra proud, a Halloween doormat is a great way to let visitors know that your house is in the holiday spirit.
+How cute is this ghost mat?!

 Did you know the options for displaying a posable skeleton are basically endless?!
 Whether you are dressing them up, leaving them “bare bones,” creating a graveyard, or a comical scene, you’re sure find the perfect way to display your love of Halloween.